exocins/astar/README.md

 Design Method:
 Object-oriented classes for graphs, tileNodes, tileTokens( default tile properties) and algorithm.
 Factory pattern to build class objects for graph and to load data from various inputs:, eg text lines.
 Singleton pattern for graph.
 Interface classes to encapsulate data.
-Iterator patterns using array list and priority queues.
+Iterator patterns using maps, list and priority queues.
 Hashing of queue lists, using comparators, to improve performance lookup.

+Pre-Build :
+1. Use Eclipse IDE
+2. Install libraries:
+   a. common.io (include in folder thirdparty)
+   b. commons.cli (include in folder thirdparty)
+   c. junit4

+Build:
+1. Load project from astar root directory.
+2. AStarMain.java contains main() function.
+3. Run